Healthy Meals and Snacks

 The copy of the menu is on the notice board .

-We also do lots of baking with the children too including making sandwiches, making fruit salads, cakes and biscuits.
-We let the children make pizzas and they all love Christmas dinner, pancake day and celebrating all the different culture days, trying out new foods.
+We also do lots of baking with the children as this helps their maths development, including making sandwiches, making fruit salads, healthy cakes .
+We let the children make healthy pizzas and they all love trying Christmas dinner, and pancakes and celebrating all the different culture days, trying out new foods.

 Healthy is fun!!!